djinnet/AutomatedEmoteTurnOffTwitchBot/Readme.md

 ## Acknowledgments
 * Thanks to the developers of the twitchio library for providing an easy-to-use interface for Twitch integration.
-* Special thanks to the Twitch community for inspiration and support.
+* Special thanks to the PirateSoftware community for inspiration and support.
 ## Disclaimer
 This script is provided as-is without any warranty.
 Use it responsibly and ensure compliance with Twitch's terms of service and community guidelines.